selvi-aras/WassersteinLR/README.md

 - [PBS](https://en.wikipedia.org/wiki/Portable_Batch_System) job codes.
 - Codes we used to visualize experiments.
 - Some algorithmic techniques on speeding up the cutting-plane method are available (*e.g.*, using hash tables to check if a constraint was deleted before not to cycle).
+- Our codes for benchmark methods from the literature, for example, those for the experiments mentioned in Section 2.2.

 ## Thank You
 Thank you for your interest in our work.
 If you found this work useful in your research and/or applications, please star this repository and cite: